Stock Weapon Names

 - Several video games use this as a lightning-element weapon, since Thor is the god of thunder.

-- It exists as an item in Defense Of The Ancients.
+- It exists as an item in Defense of the Ancients: All-Stars.

 - Marie Mjollnir of Soul Eater is a lightning-related Hammer.
 Confirmed in the anime, heavily suggested in the manga what with her lightening abilities and nickname of the 'Smashing Weapon' alongside her surname.

-- Recently it's been revealed in the manga that's she's an electric tonfa, not a hammer.
+- It's been revealed in the manga that's she's an electric tonfa, not a hammer.